Evolution of ESG-focused DLT Research: An NLP Analysis of the Literature: Introduction

 \end{itemize}

-Additionally, our work represents a step for future research directions to improve further automated systematic literature review processes at scale, capable of capturing the intrinsic dependencies and evolution of concepts related to the intersection of fields.
+Our work, particularly our \ac{ner} dataset, can potentially support future \ac{nlp} data-driven studies in the \ac{dlt} field.
+Additionally, it represents a foundation for future research to improve automated systematic literature review processes at scale, capable of capturing the intrinsic dependencies and evolution of concepts related to the intersection of fields.